-Supporting for Recovery of Shishiori District in Kesennuma City
+Supporting the Recovery of the Shishiori District of Kesennuma City

-Program backgroundOver 1,000 lives were lost and approximately 9,500 households destroyed in the city of Kesennuma, Miyagi Prefecture, by the tsunami of March 2011.
-Over 8,000 residents who lost their homes are still forced to live uncomfortably in temporary housing.
-JVC established an office in Kesennuma City in August 2011 and has continuously supported the citizens of the city’s Shishiori District (home to approximately 280 households) as they have struggled with the numerous problems they face.
+Because of the large earthquake and subsequent tsunami in March 2011, more than 1,000 lives were lost and approximately 9,500 households were destroyed in the city of Kesennuma, Miyagi prefecture.
+Five years have now passed, and yet over 6,000 residents are still forced to live uncomfortably in temporary housing.
+JVC established an office in Kesennuma in August 2011 and has continuously supported the residents of the city’s Shishiori district (approximately 280 households), who struggle with numerous problems.

 1. Supporting Collective Relocation for Disaster Prevention

-2. Supporting the Regional Strengthening of the Urashima District
+2. Supporting the Regional Development of the Urashima District

 The Urashima District Promotion Committee was established three years ago, which is composed of three subgroups, Facility Utilization, Regional Resources Development, and Environment and Culture.
 The subgroups have organized several events to promote regional development, such as a sports day and a seaweed farming experience tour .
 In order to make good use of the former Urashima elementary school facilities, JVC and committee members continue to reconsider new review methods.